notifi-network/notifi-network.github.io/docs/integration-overview/alerts-in-depth.md

 ## Filters {#filter}

 Filters are used in combination with [Topics](#topic) to enable a variety of alerts using the same source.
-For example, different filters could be used to allow different threshholds on loan health alerts, token balance changes, etc.
+For example, different filters could be used to allow different threshholds on loan health alerts, token balance changes, etc. This allows a user to fully customize an alert to their preferences.

 <!-- :::info
 For use cases that use [Broadcast](#broadcast) or [Direct Push](#direct-push) sources, there are usually no specific filter(s) required.
 In that case, the filter types `BroadcastMessages` and `DirectTenantMessage` can be used.